MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-post-transactions-directly.md

 Unlike for entries that are posted with documents, which require a credit memo process, you can correctly reverse entries that are posted with the general journal.
 For more information, see [Reverse Journal Postings and Undo Receipts/Shipments](finance-how-reverse-journal-posting.md).

-## <a name="to-post-a-transaction-directly-to-a-general-ledger-account"></a>To post a transaction directly to a general ledger account
+## To post a transaction directly to a general ledger account

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Journals**, and then choose the related link.
 2. Open the relevant general journal batch.
 For more information, see [Work with General Journals](ui-work-general-journals.md).